aws/aws-eks-best-practices/content/security/docs/data.md

     The node authorizer allows the Kubelet to read all of the secrets mounted to the node.

 ## Recommendations
-### Use AWS KMS for envelop encryption of Kubernetes secrets
+### Use AWS KMS for envelope encryption of Kubernetes secrets
 This allows you to encrypt your secrets with a unique data encryption key (DEK).
 The DEK is then encypted using a key encryption key (KEK) from AWS KMS which can be automatically rotated on a recurring schedule.
 With the KMS plugin for Kubernetes, all Kubernetes secrets are stored in etcd in ciphertext instead of plain text and can only be decrypted by the Kubernetes API server.
 For additional details, see [using EKS encryption provider support for defense in depth](https://aws.amazon.com/blogs/containers/using-eks-encryption-provider-support-for-defense-in-depth/)